-Road Network: Mizoram had a road network of around 8,500 kilometres including unsurfaced village roads to surface national highways; and there were 1,37,225 registered AND non-registered motor vehicles on the road.
+Road Network: Mizoram had a road network of around 8,500 kilometres including unsurfaced village roads to surface national highways; and there were 1,37,225 registered and non-registered motor vehicles on the road.
 The village roads are primarily single lane or unmetalled tracks that are typically lightly trafficked.
 Mizoram had 876.700 kilometers of surfaced national highways, and 109.830 km un-surfaced NH , 310.450 kilometers of state highways and 1650.800 kilometers of surfaced and un-surfaced district roads.
 However, landslide and weather damage to these roads is significant in parts.
 The State is connected to the Indian network through Silchar in Assam through the National Highway 54.
 Another highway, NH-150 connects the state's sharing Mizoram to Imphal, Manipur and NH-40A links the State with Tripura.
 A road between Champhai and Tiddim in Burma has been proposed and is awaiting cooperation from the Burmese authorities.

 - Airport: Mizoram has an airport, Lengpui Airport (IATA: AJL), near Aizawl .
-Aizawl, the State Capital is connected by air links with kolkata, Imphal and Guwahati.Recently, the Authority proposes to introduce Aizawl -New Delhi Direct flight , it is expected to be materialize shortly .
-Mizoram can also be reached via Assam's Silchar Airport, which is about 200 kilometres (120 mi), around 6/7 hours) by road to Aizawl. - Railway: There is a rail link at Bairabi rail station but it is primarily for goods traffic.
-Recently, the Northern frontier railway completed the BG rail line construction in Bairabi, passenger transportation will be operated very shortly.
-The nearest practical station to Mizoram is at Silchar in Assam.
-Bairabi is about 110 kilometres (68 mi) and Silchar is about 180 kilometres (110 mi) from the state capital.

-□ Helicopter: A Helicopter service by Pawan Hans has been started which connects the different districts of Mizoram.
+Aizawl, the State Capital is connected by air links with kolkata, Imphal and Guwahati.
+Recently, the Authority had introduced Aizawl -New Delhi Direct flight.
+Mizoram can also be reached via Assam's Silchar Airport, which is about 200 kilometres (120 mi), around 6/7 hours) by road to Aizawl. - Railway: There is a rail link at Bairabi rail station which was earlier primarily for goods traffic.
+Recently, the Northern frontier railway completed the BG rail line construction in Bairabi and now passenger services started on this line.
+The next nearest practical station to Mizoram is at Silchar in Assam.
+Bairabi is about 110 kilometres (68 mi) and Silchar is about 180 kilometres (110 mi) from the state capital. - □ Helicopter: A Helicopter service by Pawan Hans has been started which connects the different districts of Mizoram.